apify/actor-whitepaper/README.md

 The input is an object with properties.
 If the actor defines the input schema, the input object is guaranteed to conform to it.
 For details, see [Input and output](#input-and-output).

+TODO (@mnmkng): Ondra will move the init/main section above, and fix those examples, Franta should finalize the Python version

 #### Node.js